tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 1) Now that we have a functioning web service, let's test it out:
     - here's the HTML/CSS/JavaScript code we promised you - it utilizes the [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object (aka "XHR") to download the joke JSON
     - you can run this locally by saving this to your hard drive and opening it up in Chrome or another web browser
+    - as we are not going to be posting this client app to Heroku, don't save it in your **joke-server** folder, put it somewhere else

 **joke-client.html**